baccuslab/torch-deep-retina/training_scripts/hyperparams_explained.md

 * `convgc`: bool
     * if true, ganglion cell layer is convolutional

+* `training_loop`: str
+    * the name of the training loop to be used.
+Availble options are the training loop member methods in the `Train` class.
 * `dataset`: str
     * the name of the dataset to be used for training. code assumes the datasets are located in `~/experiments/data/`.
 The dataset should be a folder that contains h5 files.
 * `cells`: str or list of int